joseph-flinn/site/data/posts/0062-innovation-and-portfolio-management.md

 development execution phase.
 While speed is important, the rest of the new product development processes cannot be sacrificed to gain more speed.

-The genius of the Stage-Gate &reg; system is that it builds in escape routes.
+The genius of the Stage-Gate® system is that it builds in escape routes.
 New product development is a high-risk high-reward activity.
 Gate reviews help manage risk by making sure that product development is progressing well in a quantifiable way across all categories.
 The system helps make sure that the right products are being developed at the right time and provides a robust system to kill the ones that are not making progress in order to maximize the firm's resources.

-A Stage-Gate &reg; system is the central piece to successful portfolio management systems.
+A Stage-Gate® system is the central piece to successful portfolio management systems.
 Successful firms rebalance their project portfolios to make sure that they are investing their limited resources in the areas that align with their business objectives.
 It also helps keep the number of projects low and focused to avoid over-allocating limited resources.
 Any projects that are